-This fund, established by Don and Judy Mathre, supports plant pathology education programs such as the APSnet Education Center.
-In 2014, it has been expanded to include support for students pursuing a variety of projects and experiences.
+This fund, established by Don and Judy Mathre, supports plant pathology education programs and in 2014, it was expanded to include support for students pursuing a variety of projects and experiences.

 Donald and Judy Mathre